vinaytech/acts_as_dasherize_vanity/README.md

 end

-Than it will work
+That's it.

-If have product model and need to apply in Product model on custom field than need to add 2 field custom field in products table
+Similarly for custom fields:

-suppose you have filed name in product model
+suppose you have custom column called name in product model.
+Then create these two fields in products table

 **product_name**
 **product_dasherize_vanity_url**

-than add this line in model(product.rb)
+and add this line in your product model

 acts_as_dasherize_vanity({ initial_column: "product_name", dasherize_vanity_column: "product_dasherize_vanity_url" })